ElmerDivi/Managing-La-Fab/README.md

 ## About the tournament

-Inspired by Real Madrid's youth academy
+Inspired by the idea of youth academies
 and a similar goal to _find players_ among the youth (and unnoticed),
 La Fabrica is a tournament hosted by football players of JECRC Foundation, Jaipur.